Scott Morrison: First term, 2018–2019

-In November 2018, Morrison privately raised the issue of Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority in a meeting with Chinese Premier Li Keqiang in Singapore.
+In November 2018, Morrison privately raised the issue of Xinjiang internment camps and human rights abuses against the Uyghurs in a meeting with Chinese Premier Li Keqiang in Singapore.

-In March 2019, Morrison condemned the Christchurch mosque shootings as an "extremist, right-wing violent terrorist attack."
+In March 2019, Morrison condemned the Christchurch mosque shootings as an "extremist, right-wing violent terrorist attack".
 He also stated that Australians and New Zealanders were family and that the Australian authorities would be cooperating with New Zealand authorities to assist with the investigation.
 Morrison condemned "reckless" and "highly offensive" comments made by Turkey's President Recep Tayyip Erdoğan.
 Erdoğan repeatedly showed video taken by the Christchurch mosque shooter to his supporters at campaign rallies for upcoming local elections and said Australians and New Zealanders who came to Turkey with anti-Muslim sentiments "would be sent back in coffins like their grandfathers were" during the Gallipoli Campaign of World War I.

 2019 federal election

 Morrison led the Coalition into the 2019 election.
 At time of the writs being issued, the Coalition had been behind the Labor Party in most opinion polls for previous term of parliament, leading to widespread expectations that the Coalition would lose.
 However, in a significant upset, the Coalition retained its majority.
 This was considered to have been caused by the unpopularity of opposition leader Bill Shorten and Labor's failure to adapt to the re-framing of the election as a choice between Morrison and Shorten.
 Claiming victory on election night, Morrison stated that he had "always believed in miracles".